From Served from Scratch

 1 1/2 tablespoons sugar

 2 eggs, separated into yolks and whites

 zest and juice of 1 lemon

 1. If your ricotta seems to have a lot of liquid, set it in a fine mesh strainer to drain off excess liquid about 30 minutes before you start cooking.
 If your ricotta seems fairly dry and compact, you can skip this step - homemade ricotta wont require this step.

-> 2. Whisk together flour, baking powder, sugar, and salt in a small bowl.
-Combine ricotta, milk, egg yolks, and vanilla in a separate, larger mixing bowl.
+2. Whisk together flour, baking powder, sugar, and salt in a small bowl.
+Combine ricotta, milk, egg yolks, lemon zest, lemon juice and vanilla in a separate, larger mixing bowl.
 Add the dry ingredients to the ricotta and milk mixture, stirring gently until just combined.

-> 3. Beat the egg whites with a handheld electric mixer until stiff.
+3. Beat the egg whites with a handheld electric mixer until stiff.
 Stir a small scoop of the egg whites into the pancake batter to lighten the batter, then fold in the remaining egg white with a spatula.

 4. Heat a griddle over medium-high heat.
 Melt a small bit of butter in the pan, just enough to coat the surface.
 Pour batter onto the hot griddle.
 Cook the pancakes for about 3 or 4 minutes, until the undersides are golden and you see a few bubbles popping through the pancakes.
 Flip the pancakes and cook another 2 to 3 minutes, until golden.
 Repeat with the remaining pancakes.

 5. Serve the pancakes immediately, with maple syrup.